Notable Showbiz Deaths of 2014by TrekFan1 | created - 07 Feb 2014 | updated - 22 Feb 2018 | Public

 Director | The Six Million Dollar Man

 Cliff Bole was born on November 9, 1937 in San Francisco, California, USA as Clifford John Bole.
-He was a director and producer, known for The Six Million Dollar Man (1974), V (1984) and Star Trek: The Next Generation (1987).
+He was a director and producer, known for The Six Million Dollar Man (1974), Star Trek: The Next Generation (1987) and The X-Files (1993).
 He was married to Brenda.
-He died on February 15, 2014 in Palm Desert, ...
+He died on February 15, 2014 in Palm ...

 Veteran TV director perhaps best known for helming numerous episodes of various 'Star Trek' shows, including the classic 'Next Generation' two-parter "The Best of Both Worlds"